This post may contain affiliate links. Please read my disclosure policy.

 - Scoop and sweep: Use a large spoon to lightly scoop up the flour and place it into the measuring cup.
 Fill up the measuring cup and then use the handle of the spoon and scrape it across the top of the measuring cup to level off the excess flour.
 Let the excess fall back into the container.
 You can also use a knife to level off the flour.

-Allow muffins to completely cool before storing in a covered container for up to 3 days or freeze in a freezer bag for up to 3 months.
+Store: Allow muffins to completely cool before storing them in a covered container for up to 3-4 days or store them in the refrigerator for up to 5 days.

 Gluten-Free Strawberry Muffins (Dairy-Free)